barun-saha/barun-saha.github.io/blog/_posts/2014-12-20-looking_back_at_2014.md

 ### On the Personal Front

 Looking back, 2014 has been a year of a few, small but worthy personal accomplishments.
 After having played with a variety of free web hosting sites over the years, I finally decided to buy my own domain name, [barunsaha.me](http://barunsaha.me/).
-A few tweaking of the [Bootstrap](http://getbootstrap.com/) templates and using [GitHub](https://github.com/), I had my very own website up and running!
+A little tweaking of the [Bootstrap](http://getbootstrap.com/) templates and using [GitHub](https://github.com/), I had my very own website up and running!

 This also has been the year of diving into Android.
 After attending a course on [Android at Coursera](https://www.coursera.org/course/android), I reckoned it was time to get my hands dirty.
 To start with, I developed [Software Engineering Lite](https://www.coursera.org/course/android), an (unofficial) Android port of the [Software Engineering Virtual Lab](http://virtual-labs.ac.in/cse08/).